jungao1106/jungao.github.io/_pages/about.md

 I am broadly interested in Natural Language Processing and Multidomal Fusion.
 My current research focuses on:
 - (1).
 How to prompt large models efficiently.
 - (2).
 How to help large models understand our beautiful worlds faithfully.

-*😀<font color='red'>I am actively looking for a 25 PhD offer and am open to discussion.
-Please feel free to drop me an e-mail if you are interested. </font>*
+<span style="color:red">*😀I am actively looking for a 25 PhD offer and am open to discussion.
+Please feel free to drop me an e-mail if you are interested.*</span>

 News
 ======